andrei91ro/fsm_kilobot_c/README.md

 FSM controller for the Kilobot robot that has [Lulu_kilobot_c](https://github.com/andrei91ro/lulu_kilobot_c) as base.

-##Note
+## Note
 This is a standalone application that has the codebase inspired from [Lulu_kilobot_c](https://github.com/andrei91ro/lulu_kilobot_c).
-The latter is a dependency of this application
+The latter is NOT a dependency of this application

 # Authors
 Andrei George Florea, Cătălin Buiu,